 Questions?
 Call NCOAE Support (910) 399-8090

 At the National Center for Outdoor & Adventure Education (NCOAE), we know adventure.
-Immerse yourself in outdoor adventure, while learning the technical skills to travel & explore remote destinations in Wild North Carolina!
+Immerse yourself in outdoor adventure, while learning the technical skills to travel & explore remote destinations in wild North Carolina!

 - 14 days

-With NCOAE’s North Carolina Backpacking & Mountaineering course, you’ll explore some of America’s most historic terrain – the majestic Blue Ridge mountains and rugged gorges of the Linville Gorge Wilderness Area – the Grand Canyon of the East.
+With NCOAE’s North Carolina Backpacking & Rock Climbing course, you’ll explore some of America’s most historic terrain – the majestic Blue Ridge mountains and rugged gorges of the Linville Gorge Wilderness Area – the Grand Canyon of the East.
 Our adventure begins and ends with North Carolina wilderness, and in the middle you’ll find solitude.
 Travel along cold-mountain streams, cascading waterfalls, and remote mountain passes, as you explore some of the tallest rock faces on the East Coast.
 And, all of this provides the true adventure of a lifetime!

-During this 14-Day North Carolina Backpacking & Mountaineering course, you’ll find yourself exploring the heart of the America’s first National Forest.
+During this 14-Day North Carolina Backpacking & Rock Climbing course, you’ll find yourself exploring the heart of the America’s first National Forest.
 As you travel through the Appalachian mountain range, exploring rocky ridges and breathtaking mountain vistas, you’ll be learning, sharpening, and practicing the skills to plan and lead adventure-based experiential education trips.

 - Duration: 14 days